Where To Stay In George Town When You Visit Penang

-Every year, corporate guests are invited to the coveted Christmas Tree Lighting ceremony.
+Corporate guests are invited to the coveted Christmas Tree Lighting ceremony every year.

 Famous visitors and guests of the hotel include Kings, dignitaries, movie stars, and writers.

-Sir Noël Coward, Rudyard Kipling, Somerset Maugham, Charlie Chaplin, Douglas Fairbanks are among a long list of her famous guests.
+Sir Noël Coward, Rudyard Kipling, Somerset Maugham, Charlie Chaplin, and Douglas Fairbanks are her famous guests.